mattermost-community/focalboard/docs/get-started-with-board-templates.md

 ## Start from a board template

-To create a new board, we strongly recommend starting from a standard template.
+To create a new board, we strongly recommend starting from a standard board template.

 Board templates provide you with a predefined structure so that you can get started quickly.
 Each template has a different function, but can be customized to suit your use case.
 When you create a new board from the template picker, select each template’s name to preview it and make sure it suits your requirements.
 Alternatively, you can create your own board templates.